Reincarnation: Past life regression

-Some believers in reincarnation (Stevenson famously not among them) give much importance to supposed past-life memories retrieved under hypnosis during past life regressions.
-Popularized by psychiatrist Brian Weiss who claims he has regressed more than 4,000 patients since 1980, the technique is often identified as a kind of pseudoscientific practice.
+Some believers in reincarnation (excluding Stevenson) give much importance to supposed past-life memories retrieved under hypnosis during past life regressions.
+Popularized by psychiatrist Brian Weiss, who claims he has regressed more than 4,000 patients since 1980, the technique is often identified as a kind of pseudoscientific practice.
 Such supposed memories have been documented to contain historical inaccuracies originating from modern popular culture, common beliefs about history, or books that discuss historical events.
 Experiments with subjects undergoing past life regression indicate that a belief in reincarnation and suggestions by the hypnotist are the two most important factors regarding the contents of memories reported.
 The use of hypnosis and suggestive questions can tend to leave the subject particularly likely to hold distorted or false memories.
 Rather than recall of a previous existence, the source of the memories is more likely cryptomnesia and confabulations that combine experiences, knowledge, imagination and suggestion or guidance from the hypnotist.
 Once created, those memories are indistinguishable from memories based on events that occurred during the subject's life.

 Past-life regression has been critiqued for being unethical on the grounds that it lacks any evidence to support its claims and that it increases one's susceptibility to false memories.
 Luis Cordón states that this can be problematic as it creates delusions under the guise of therapy.
 The memories are experienced as being as vivid as those based on events experienced in one's life and impossible to differentiate from true memories of actual events, and accordingly any damage can be difficult to undo.

-APA accredited organizations have challenged the use of past-life regressions as a therapeutic method, calling it unethical.
+American Psychological Association accredited organizations have challenged the use of past-life regressions as a therapeutic method, calling it unethical.
 Additionally, the hypnotic methodology that underpins past-life regression has been criticized as placing the participant in a vulnerable position, susceptible to implantation of false memories.
 Because the implantation of false memories may be harmful, Gabriel Andrade argues that past-life regression violates the principle of first, do no harm (non-maleficence), part of the Hippocratic Oath.